 - To provide community development financial services, such as basic banking services, financial literacy programs, and alternatives to predatory lending.

 Since 1994, the CDFI Fund has awarded more than $1.3 billion in FA and TA awards through the CDFI Program.

 Financial Assistance (FA) Awards: The CDFI Fund makes awards of up to $2 million to certified CDFIs under the FA component of the CDFI Program.
 A CDFI may use the award for financing capital, loan loss reserves, capital reserves, or operations.
 FA awards are made in the form of equity investments, loans, deposits, or grants, and the CDFI is required to match its FA award dollar-for-dollar with non-federal funds of the same type as the award itself.
 This requirement enables CDFIs to leverage private capital to meet the demand for affordable financial products and services in economically distressed communities.

 Technical Assistance (TA) Awards: TA grants allow certified CDFIs and established entities seeking to become certified to build their capacity to provide affordable financial products and services to low-income communities and families.
 Grants may be used for a wide range of purposes.
-For example, awardees can use TA funds to purchase equipment, materials, or supplies; for consulting or contracting services; to pay the salaries and benefits of certain personnel; and/or to train staff or board members.
-The CDFI Fund makes awards of up to $100,000 under the TA component of the CDFI Program.
+For example, awardees can use TA funds to purchase equipment; for consulting or contracting services; to pay the salaries and benefits of certain personnel; and/or to train staff or board members.
+The CDFI Fund makes awards of up to $125,000 under the TA component of the CDFI Program.

 To be eligible for an FA award, a CDFI must be certified by the CDFI Fund before it applies for the award.
 Prospective applicants that are not yet certified must submit a separate certification application to be considered for FA during a funding round.